stevenhvtran/spotify_data/README.md

 # My Spotify Data
-Using Python to access my data, import it into SQL, and visualise my listening habits
+Using Python to access my data, import it into pandas, and visualise my listening habits